-The Yamagata Documentary Dojo is a 30-day residency program for Asian filmmakers in a hot spring spa resort in the mountains of Yamagata, Japan.
+The Yamagata Documentary Dojo is a residency program for Asian filmmakers in a hot spring spa resort in the mountains of Yamagata, Japan.
 The retreat allows teams of filmmakers with documentary film projects the opportunity to work intensely on their rough cuts, deepen creative ambitions, and to network with Japanese and other international filmmakers.
-This year’s residency is organized in partnership with Taiwan Film and Audiovisual Institute.
+The residency is organized in cooperation with the Yamagata International Documentary Film Festival.

-a) One team of two Asia-based filmmakers (director/editor, director/producer, etc)
+(a) One team of two Asian-based filmmakers (director/editor, director/producer, etc)

 PROVISIONS for (a):

-= Two-way airfare (economy class) between filmmakers’ airport and Tokyo.
-Transportation between Tokyo and Hijiori Onsen.
+= Two-way airfare (economy class) between filmmakers’ airport and Japanese airport, travel within Japan.

 = Basic work studio provided per team.